edwardsdean/KissDownloader-no-longer-working/README.md

 Installation is now done, to use the script run KissDownloaderGUI.py

-The python script should work all all major platforms.
+The python script should work for all major platforms.